Vivesh-G/Template_Auth/future_implementations.md

 If a revoked token is used, invalidate the entire token family to prevent replay attacks.

 ### Token invalidation (Logout)
-Implement a blocklist (using Redis or a database table) to store revoked tokens until their natural expiry.
+Implement a blocklist (using a database table) to store revoked tokens until their natural expiry.
 Middleware checks this blocklist on every authenticated request to ensure the token is still valid.

 ### Email verification